4-byte prefix guideline for OP_RETURN on Bitcoin

 Yet, the blockchain is a shared resource, and while scalability is a very solvable challenge, the community needs principles to avoid needless complications.
 In particular, as the OP_RETURN data space is shared among all participants, an opt-in mechanism to avoid “dumb” collisions is highly desirable.

-At Terab, we intend to do everything we can to support Bitcoin blocks so large that even incredibly ambitious tokens become feasible on Bitcoin.
-Thus, today, I am publishing an guideline that represent an intent of support from Terab for protocols who abide to well-specified protocol identifiers.
+At Lokad, we intend to do everything we can to support Bitcoin blocks so large that even incredibly ambitious tokens become feasible on Bitcoin.
+Thus, today, I am publishing an guideline that represent an intent of support for protocols who abide to well-specified protocol identifiers.

-Terab 4-byte prefix guideline for OP_RETURN on Bitcoin https://github.com/Lokad/Terab/blob/master/spec/opreturn-prefix-guideline.md
+Lokad 4-byte prefix guideline for OP_RETURN on Bitcoin https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/op_return-prefix-guideline.md

 This approach is opt-in.
 This guideline will not break any existing protocol that do not comply.
 By abiding to this guideline, the authors of a Bitcoin protocol are merely opting to get free infrastructure support from some folks who just happen to be developing the Bitcoin infrastructure.

 Nothing more.
 Nothing less.